-Employees working in this department of your restaurant are the brand ambassadors of your restaurant, as they are the ones who are in a direct contact with the customers.
+Employees working in this department of your restaurant are the brand ambassadors of your restaurant, as they are the ones who are in direct contact with the customers.
 Customers’ best and worst experience is often due to the floor staff.
-Therefore, it is important to have them well trained and on their toes.
+Therefore, it is essential to have them well trained and on their toes.

-The Floor Staff has a different set of employees such as Captains, Stewards, House Keeper and Guard.
+The Floor Staff has a different set of employees such as Captains, Stewards, House Keeper, and Guard.
 This department is primarily required in Fine Dining, Restaurant cum Bar, and Casual dining formats.

 4. Bar Staff

 The Bar Staff handles the most precious and vital part of your menu: the drinks!
 People in this department should be fully aware of the type of drinks they serve, be it a cocktail or mocktail.
 Your bartenders can create a different kind of experience for your customers and add a fun element to the whole environment of your restaurant.
 It is thus essential to have a separate department set for the Bar staff in your human resource plan for your restaurant.
 The number of employees in this department is entirely dependent upon the size of the restaurant.

 Your Delivery Staff is as vital as floor staff, as these employees take your restaurant brand out on the roads and to the homes of the customers.
 They are the representatives of your brand and must be trained properly.
 Also, for delivery staff, restaurant owners should be extra cautious about their driving licenses and background verification.